 - (C) the facts, alone or in conjunction with other admissible evidence, allow the court to draw reasonable inferences in the non-movant's favor sufficient to preclude summary judgment. - (2) facts that a non-movant asserts are true to the extent admissible evidence supports them. - (g) Stipulation to Facts.
 The parties may stipulate to facts in the summary judgment process, and may state that their stipulations are entered only for the purpose of the motion for summary judgment and are not intended to be otherwise binding. - (h) No Duty to Search Record.
 The court has no duty to search or consider any part of the record not specifically cited in the manner described in subdivision (e). - (i) Collateral Motions.
 The court disfavors collateral motions-such as motions to strike- in the summary judgment process.
-Parties should address disputes over the admissibility or effect of evidence in their briefs. - (j) Oral Argument or Hearing.
+Any dispute over the admissibility or effect of evidence must be raised through an objection within a party's brief. - (j) Oral Argument or Hearing.
 The court will decide summary judgment motions without oral argument or hearing unless the court otherwise directs or grants a request under S.D.
 Ind.
 L.R.
 7-5. - (k) Notice Requirement for Pro Se Cases.
 A party seeking summary judgment against an unrepresented party must serve that party with the notice contained in Appendix A. - (l) Compliance.
 The court may, in the interest of justice or for good cause, excuse failure to comply strictly with this rule.